30 of the most romantic restaurants London has to offer

 La Poule au Pot, Belgravia

 What: Another French favourite of ours that we think ranks high on the romance scale, this endearingly rustic and outrageously atmospheric restaurant serves hearty plates of big-flavoured food.
 La Poule au Pot combines peasant wholesomeness with bourgeois detailing, meaning anyone will feel at home here.
-What make it so romantic, though, is its low, candle-lit lighting, distinct interiors and charming service.
-With a quiet terrace for balmy evenings, this is also a great summer destination to sip on some Champagne or a rich French red.
+What makes it so romantic, though, is its low, candle-lit lighting, distinct interiors and charming service.
+With a quiet terrace for balmy evenings, this is also a great summer destination to sip on some bubbly.

 Where: 231 Ebury Street, SW1W 8UT